Equations in virtually abelian groups: languages and growth: Solution languages in virtually abelian groups

 \begin{ntn} For each \(n, \ r \in \mathbb{Z}_{\geq 0}\) with \(r > 0\), define

 \end{ntn}

-We are now in a position to prove that solution languages to twisted equations in free abelian groups are EDT0L.
-We do this by expressing our equation as an identity of matrices, where the coefficients of the matrix determine the equation, and then covert our matrix into row monotone form.
-This allows us to use the bound from Lemma \ref{eqn_bound_lem} to construct our EDT0L system.
-We also define the language of tuples of solutions to an equation to allow us to show that this language is in fact accepted by an \(n\)-variable finite state automaton, for the definition and background of which, we refer to 2.10, \cite{groups_langs_aut}.
+We are now in a position to prove that multivariable solution languages to twisted equations in free abelian groups are accepted by multivariable finite state automata.
+We do this by expressing our equation as an identity of matrices, where the coefficients of the matrix determine the equation.
+This allows us to use the bound from Lemma \ref{eqn_bound_K_lem} to construct our automaton.